-You can apply to stay in the UK as a stateless person if you’re not recognised as a citizen of any country.
+You can apply to stay in the UK as a stateless person if both of the following apply:

-If you can’t return to another country because you fear persecution there, you should claim asylum first.
+If you cannot return to another country because you fear persecution there, you should claim asylum first.

 If you’ve already claimed asylum or have an outstanding human rights claim, you must wait until you have a decision.
 You can apply to stay as a stateless person if it’s refused.

 How long you can stay

 You can normally stay in the UK for 5 years if you’re given permission to stay (also known as ‘leave to remain’).
 When your permission to stay expires, you can apply to extend it or for settlement.

 If you have a partner or children under 18 with you in the UK, they can also apply for permission to stay as a stateless person so long as:

 They’ll need to make a separate application from you.

 Otherwise, they’ll need to apply for a family visa if they want to come to or stay in the UK.